-The pins multiplexed on D[12:4] and used for master serial interface are: DIVSCLK[1:0], EXT/\overline{INT}, INVSYNC, INVSCLK, RDC, SDOUT, SDCLK, and SYNC.
+The pins multiplexed on D[12:4] and used for master serial interface are: DIVSCLK[1:0], EXT/INT, INVSYNC, INVSCLK, RDC, SDOUT, SDCLK, and SYNC.

-Internal Clock (MODE[1:0] = 3, EXT/ \overline{INT} = Low)
+Internal Clock (MODE[1:0] = 3, EXT/INT = Low)

-The AD7631 is configured to generate and provide the serial data clock, SDCLK, when the EXT/INT pin is held low.
-The AD7631 also generates a SYNC signal to indicate to the host when the serial data is valid.
+The AD7634 is configured to generate and provide the serial data clock, SDCLK, when the EXT/INT pin is held low.
+The AD7634 also generates a SYNC signal to indicate to the host when the serial data is valid.
 The SDCLK and the SYNC signals can be inverted, if desired, using the INVSCLK and INVSYNC inputs, respectively.
 Depending on the input, RDC, the data can be read during the following conversion or after each conversion.
-Figure 41 and Figure 42 show detailed timing diagrams of these two modes.
+Figure 41 and Figure 42 show detailed timing diagrams of the following two modes.